Russell Bentley

-Russell Bonner Bentley III (Рассел Бентли; June 20, 1960 – April 8, 2024), also known as Texas (Техас, pronounced "Tekhas") and the Donbas Cowboy, was an American pro-Donetsk People's Republic/pro-Russia figure in the war in Donbas and Russian invasion of Ukraine, self-described "information warrior".
+Russell Bonner Bentley III (Рассел Бентли; June 20, 1960 – April 8, 2024), also known as Texas (Техас, pronounced "Tekhas") and the Donbass Cowboy, was an American pro-Russia figure in the war in Donbas and Russian invasion of Ukraine, and a self-described "information warrior".

-Bentley was initially a pro-Russian combatant in Donbas, later becoming a YouTuber until his channel was deleted in early 2022, and also working for the Russian state-owned Sputnik news agency as a war correspondent.
-Prior to his activities in Donbas, Bentley was a marijuana activist who had stood for election in the U.S. Senate, and a convicted drug trafficker who had spent five years in prison as well as several years as a fugitive.
-Bentley moved to Donbas in late 2014, becoming a naturalized Russian citizen in 2020.
-In April 2024 in Donbas, he was kidnapped and murdered by Russian soldiers in a suspected case of mistaken identity.
+Prior to his activities in Donbas, Bentley was a marijuana activist who stood for election in the U.S. Senate, and a convicted drug trafficker who spent five years in prison and several years as a fugitive.
+Bentley moved to Donbas in late 2014, becoming a pro-Russian combatant and YouTuber until his channel was deleted in early 2022, and also working for the Russian state-owned Sputnik news agency as a war correspondent.
+He became a naturalized Russian citizen in 2020.
+In April 2024 he was kidnapped and murdered by Russian soldiers in what may have been a case of mistaken identity.

 Biography

 Early life

-Bentley was born in 1960 in Austin, to a wealthy family, growing up in the affluent town of Highland Park, Texas, until the age of eight.
-Bentley would later tell Rolling Stone magazine “I grew up in a very exclusive area of Dallas called Highland Park, it’s basically the Beverly Hills of Dallas.”
-As a teenager, Bentley began reading leftist literature, becoming a socialist.
-He described himself as the “black sheep” of his family, due to his interest in, and support of leftist causes.
-At 16, he attended high school for one semester before dropping out.
-Bentley later got his GED, and at age 20, was convinced by his father to join the U.S. Army.
-He served in the army for three years, stationed in Louisiana and Germany.
-After being honorably discharged from the army, he then moved to South Padre Island where he partied for years, worked variously as a waiter, and playing guitar in a group called the Asbestos Band, which played a mix of covers.
-At this time, Bentley was known as “Bongo.”
+Bentley was born in 1960 to a wealthy family in Austin, Texas.
+Until Bentley was age eight, they lived in Highland Park, Texas, which Bentley later described as "very exclusive" and "basically the Beverly Hills of Dallas."
+As a teenager, Bentley read leftist literature and became a socialist, later describing himself as the "black sheep" of his family due to his support of leftist causes.
+He attended high school at 16 for one semester before dropping out.
+He later attained his GED, and at age 20 was convinced by his father to join the U.S. Army, in which he served for three years in Louisiana and Germany.
+After an honorable discharge he moved to South Padre Island where he partied for years, worked as a waiter and played guitar in "The Asbestos Band", which played a mix of covers.
+Bentley was known as "Bongo" at this time.